census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 {{<tabs Snippet All>}}
 {{<highlight java>}}
 public static void main(String ...args) {
-    // Step 1.
-Our OpenCensus initialization will eventually go here

-    // Step 2.
-The normal REPL.
     BufferedReader stdin = new BufferedReader(new InputStreamReader(System.in));

     while (true) {